Viewing: Summer

 3. Master the Lake Connector

-• Once you arrive at either lake via a Parks Canada shuttle or Roam Super Pass, you can board the Connector.
-It runs every 15–30 minutes between the two lakeshores.
+• Once you arrive at either lake via an eligible Parks Canada or Roam product, you may be able to board the Connector between lakes.
+Frequency and eligibility are current operating details.

 4. Special Access and Activity Rules